Anicky/Curvation/README.md

 ```
 grunt dev
 ```
 `grunt dev` will run the dev tasks then `watch` automatic task.
-This task will rebuild all the public files whenever sources files (within the `src/` folder) changes.
+This task will rebuild all the dist files whenever sources files (within the `src/` folder) changes.

 ## Updating the dependencies